Getting Started

 System

 The system is housed in a solid aluminium enclosure measuring 147×105×50mm.
-It is powered from a single 5V adapters and data can be read from the two USB-B ports.
+It is powered from a single 5V adapter and data can be read from the two USB-B ports.
 One can also connect only the 'Master' part to read data from half of the sensor.
 The SMA connectors on the top of the package are shown in the figure below.
 They have the following functionality:

 • Laser clock input

-Frequency: 10—80MHz, high impedance, maximum input voltage: 5.0V (or 1.8V for systems delivered before July 2022).
+Frequency: 1kHz—80MHz, high impedance, maximum input voltage: 5.0V (or 1.8V for systems delivered before July 2022).

 • Frame clock input